newbiemanbeta/demo-repo-YT_learning/README.md

 alright, so we always nee to add, commit and push git add stages the changes that has been made, commit makes the changes in the local machine and push applies the changes in github

+now on to branches:
+to see what are the branches, you use: git branch to create a new branch: git checkout -b name_branch to switch between branches we also use git checkout